Biobix/proteoformer/README.md

 product table similar to the assembly table.
 PRICE does not account for selenocysteines, so these cannot be included with this methodology.
 Execution of PRICE comprises genome reference preparation, the actual PRICE run and conversion of the output CIT file.
 Afterwards the output of PRICE will be combined with information from Ensembl in order to obtain all needed features of the translation product table.
 All these steps are included in the PROTEOFORMER wrapper program.
+The wrapper let PRICE use both treatment samples if they are available but it is also possible to run the PRICE wrapper with only an untreated/CHX sample.

 An example of how to run this wrapper: